duoshock/UM-70/Assembly Guide.md

 Buzzers are located at the front of the PCBs, only solder buzzer on the master half (Left half by default).

-_QMK does not support speaker on the on salve half.
-Audio is not enabled by default.
-Buzzer is wired to IO pin B6._
+- _QMK does not support speaker on the on salve half.
+Audio is not enabled by default._

+- _Audio feature takes large amount memory, you may have to disable some features to allow space for it._

+- _Buzzer is wired to IO pin B6._

 <a href="images/12_Buzzer_B.jpg">
 <img src="images/12_Buzzer_B.jpg" width="400">